Rents are going up, up, up, and that’s a silver lining for ADU owners this year.

 - Being a host means interacting with every set of visitors.
 You and your ADU will be rated on the home-share site, and a bad rating can hurt your income.

 - The ADU will need to be furnished and routinely re-stocked with everything vacationers need.

 How much can I rent my ADU for, short-term?

 There is no definitive number or range as it can vary wildly depending on your location, ADU type, amenities, etc. For example, a 500 sq ft ADU in Portland, Oregon may rent for $100 a night whereas a similar ADU in Santa Monica, California can rent for $300+ a night.

 Go on AirBNB or VRBO and compare similar units in your immediate location.
 Location is a top priority for vacationers!
 Are you near public transit that will take them where they want to go?
 Near the city center, the beach, Balboa Park, Disneyland?

 If you’re trying to estimate short-term rental income as part of your financial planning to build an ADU, remember that your unit will be brand new.
 Vacationers love to stay in new, clean units, so price yours accordingly.
 These Splurge vs Save design tips are great for vacation rental ADUs, which have to look cool and also be extra-durable.

 Crunch the ADU numbers with Maxable and we’ll brainstorm your rental options!

 We’ve been helping homeowners plan, manage, and build their ADUs since 2017.
 In that time we’ve seen how ADUs are incorporated into a family’s life—we know the opportunities and the pitfalls.
-Check out our blogs, ADU Tours, and Youtube channel, and or tune into one of our bimonthly webinars with Maxable’s CEO where we cover how to source your ADU designer and general contractor.
+Check out our blogs, ADU Tours, and Youtube channel, and or tune into one of our monthly webinars with Maxable’s CEO where we cover how to source your ADU general contractor.
 The best time to lay the foundation for passive rental income may be today.